EciStg/order-placement/shipping-method/README.md

     2. Seller does not support buyer selection of, or influence on, the shipping method

-        If the seller does not now or in the future intend on providing this capability, do not provide an endpoint, instead, when discussing your implementation with ECi let them know and when adding the seller to the order placement system they will configure things such that no attempt will be made to contact the seller system.
+        If the seller does not now or in the future intend on providing this capability, do not provide an endpoint, instead, when discussing your implementation with ECI let them know and when adding the seller to the order placement system they will configure things such that no attempt will be made to contact the seller system.